Rufus Fairchild Zogbaum

 Rufus Fairchild Zogbaum (August 28, 1849 — October 22, 1925) was an American illustrator, journalist, and writer.
 He is primarily known as an illustrator for late 19th century news magazines.
-His works were regularly featured in Harper’s Weekly magazine.
+His works were regularly featured in Harper's Weekly magazine.

-Early life
+Early life and education

 Zogbaum was born in Charleston, South Carolina.
-He was educated at the Art Students League in New York City from 1878–1879, and during 1880–1882 studied under Léon Bonnat in Paris.
+He was educated at the Art Students League in New York City from 1878 to 1879, and during 1880–1882 studied under Léon Bonnat in Paris.

 Career

 Harper's Weekly normally hired freelance illustrators; nevertheless, for a time Zogbaum was on the magazine's art staff and was sometimes given the assignment to redraw submissions by freelance illustrators.
 In the 19th-century news magazine world, redrawing illustrations was the equivalent of editing writers’ works.
 Two of the most famous artists who made illustrations for Harper’s were Winslow Homer and Frederic Remington, whose first few illustrations for Harper’s were redrawn by staff artists, including Zogbaum.
 Zogbaum and Rockwell both lived and worked in New Rochelle, New York, a well-known art colony especially popular among illustrators of the early twentieth century.

 Rudyard Kipling referred to Zogbaum in a poem he sent to then-Captain (later Rear Admiral) Robley D. Evans, U.S. Navy, in 1896.